Privacy Policy

 Purpose of this privacy notice

-This privacy notice aims to give you information on how SMB collects and processes your personal data through your use of this website, including any data you may provide through the SMB HR portal.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Our status as a data processor